shihyanmelody/Deep-Learning-Image-Classifier-Command-Line-Application/README.md

 ## This project contains two parts and is written with PyTorch:
 ### Part one: a Jupyter notebooks training an image classifier with VGG16 model to recognize different species of flowers.
 ### Part two: a command line application for the image classifier.
-Using this application, you can train a new network on a dataset and save the model as a checkpoint, then you can also used the trained network to predict the class for an inpout image.
+Using this application, you can train a new network on a dataset and save the model as a checkpoint, then you can also used the trained network to predict the class for an input image.
 Detailed description of the app is as followed:
 #### Train a new network on a data set with train.py:
 1. Basic usage: input 'python train.py data_directory' in the command line, Prints out training loss, validation loss, and validation accuracy as the network trains
 2. Others commands: